Skip to content

 • Spade bits are suitable for customizing the form and size of the drilled hole.
 The tool can be easily angled at the start or as you drill, which allows you to make a tapered hole or a smaller/larger hole than the width of the flat blade.

-By Drilling Depth
+5. By Drilling Depth

 • Auger bits in drill quickly and very deep.
 The drill's depth is due to the threaded tip, which effortlessly self-drives the tool to very deep depths.
 Ideally, these bits can go up to 600mm deep while creating an elegant hole.
 In an actual sense, the sole limiting factor is the length of the tool.
+However, since the bit features a lot of area in touch with the wood (at the front and sides) when making deep holes, it's recommended to try it at slower speeds to avoid overheating.

 • As for spade bits, they're not recommended for drilling at deep depths because you'll need to apply tons of downward pressure.
 On the bright side, they generate less heat even at fast speeds in deep depths.

-By Shaving Removal
+6. By Shaving Removal

-• Apart from drilling faster and more profound, auger bits evacuate shavings very efficiently.
+• Apart from drilling faster and more profoundly, auger bits evacuate shavings very efficiently.
 It is often thanks to their spiral section (flight), which directs shavings to the highest, leaving the opening clear and unclogged.
 Single-twist auger bits provide the foremost efficient evacuation, enabling you to drill deep holes without lifting the tool.

+• However, with spade bits, shavings usually compile above the bit within the hole, and at some point, you would possibly not be ready to see the paddle.
 Therefore, this needs you to lift the bit and unclog the opening once it's filled up, which may be inconvenient if you're drilling a deep hole or drilling multiple holes.

-By Cost
+7. By Cost

 • Auger bits are a bit expensive due to their design and shape.